Bob Nastanovich

-Early life
+Early life and education

 Bob Nastanovich was born in Rochester, New York.
-When he was in middle school, his family moved to the town of Richmond, Virginia.
+When he was in elementary school, his family moved to the town of Midlothian, Virginia.
+He graduated from University of Virginia in 1989 with a B. A. in American Government.

 Career

-He attended the University of Virginia, where he met Pavement's Stephen Malkmus and future Silver Jews leader David Berman.
+At the University of Virginia, he met Pavement's Stephen Malkmus and future Silver Jews leader David Berman.
 The three moved to Jersey City, New Jersey, living and working together at various jobs in art galleries (as security guards) and Nastanovich as a bus driver/bus terminal manager in New York City and Hoboken.
 It was during this period that Malkmus reunited with longtime friend Scott Kannberg to create the first (then unofficial) Pavement album Slanted and Enchanted in drummer Gary Young's makeshift home studio.
 It is also during this time that the seeds for the future Silver Jews (Nastanovich, Malkmus and Berman) were planted.

-Nastanovich, upon his introduction to the band in 1990, performed many functions – namely backing vocals, percussion, harmonica, and effects-based keyboard.
+Nastanovich, upon his introduction to the band in 1990, performed many functions – namely backing vocals, percussion, harmonica, and synthesizers.
 Initially, his key role was that of assistant time keeper, effectively focusing the efforts of the distracted and eccentric Young.
 Nastanovich remained a member of the band after Young left, although Steve West became the new drummer.